mapbox/mapbox-plugins-android/README.md

 </p>
 <br>

-## Documentation

-You'll [find documentation](https://www.mapbox.com/android-docs/overview/) for each plugin on our website.
-A full list of the current plugins is available below.
--->
 # Mapbox Plugins for Android

 Plugins are single-purpose libraries built on top of the [Mapbox Maps SDK for Android](https://www.mapbox.com/android-docs/) that you can include in your apps like any other Android dependency.
-You'll [find documentation](https://www.mapbox.com/android-docs/overview/) for each plugin on our website.
+You'll find [documentation for each plugin on our Android documentation website](https://www.mapbox.com/android-docs/plugins/overview/).
 A full list of the current plugins is available below.

 ## Available Plugins